Skip to main content

 • initialize declares support in the handshake.
 The response’s capabilities.extensions names the extension: {"io.modelcontextprotocol/ui": {}}.
 This is the negotiation signal a host (or agent-readiness scanner) reads to classify the endpoint as an MCP-App surface — the tools/list and resources/list entries below are the content it then renders.

-• tools/list advertises the linkage on the tool. get_country_risk carries _meta.ui.resourceUri (and the deprecated flat ui/resourceUri alias) pointing at its UI resource.
+• tools/list advertises the linkage on the tool.
+Each UI-linked tool carries _meta.ui.resourceUri (and the deprecated flat ui/resourceUri alias) pointing at its UI resource.

-• resources/list surfaces the UI resource itself, alongside the concrete data resource (the parameterised data templates live in resources/templates/list):
+• resources/list surfaces the UI resources themselves, alongside the concrete data resource (the parameterised data templates live in resources/templates/list):

-resources/read on a ui:// URI returns the self-contained HTML view.
+All UI resources share mimeType: text/html;profile=mcp-app. resources/read on a ui:// URI returns the self-contained HTML view.
 Unlike the data resources, a ui:// read is public and quota-exempt — the template carries no data and spends no upstream call, so a host can preload it (and an agent-readiness scanner can fetch it) without credentials and without touching the Pro daily cap.
 The view is fully self-contained (no external assets) and communicates with the host over the standard MCP Apps postMessage bridge (ui/initializeui/notifications/tool-resultui/notifications/size-changed).
+For the full MCP Apps contract — host flow, security posture, per-widget inventory, source files, and docs-stat drift checks — see MCP Apps.

 JSON-RPC example